 alcohol-dependent in-patients with organic brain disorder of moderate or severe

 degree.
-There was no evidence of different responses to lithium apartate and
+There was no evidence of improvement.

-Secrets and have found it very useful.
-My husband has a condition where he
+Q. My husband has a condition where he

 cannot take antihistamines, anticholinergics, over the counter cough remedies,

-gave him a prescription antihistamine for a bad cold and my husband "went off
+gave him a prescription antihistamine for a bad cold and my husband ended up in the ER after he developed delusions.
+After that, whenever he got stressed at work, he would start

 smoking and drinking huge amounts of coffee and would get very wired and